MatteoPS/MeltingPlot/README.md

 If you are using MeltingPlot for a scientific publication, please cite:

-*Perini, M. et al. MeltingPlot: a user-friendly online tool for epidemiological investigation using High Resolution Melting data medRxiv 2020; doi: https://doi.org/10.1101/2020.06.16.20132142*
+*Perini, M., MeltingPlot, a user-friendly online tool for epidemiological investigation using High Resolution Melting data.
+BMC Bioinformatics 22, 76 (2021). https://doi.org/10.1186/s12859-021-04020-y